Mindful-AI-Assistants/lacan-psychoanalysis-math-graphs/README.md

 - **First Incompleteness Theorem**: There exist true propositions in arithmetic that can never be proven within the formal system itself.

-Mathematically, given a consistent and recursively enumerable formal system $F\$ that includes arithmetic, there is a statement $\G_F\$ (called the Gödel sentence) such that:
+Mathematically, given a consistent and recursively enumerable formal system $F\$ that includes arithmetic, there is a statement $G_F\$ (called the Gödel sentence) such that: